Perfect Female Chest: Exercise Motivation and Inspiration

 There are no special exercises to lift the breasts naturally.
 The best chest exercises for women are the same for men.
 It’s time to hit the weight bench with the boys!

-One of the best exercises you can do for your chest and entire body is the good old fashion push-up, the exercise that women love to hate.
+One of the best chest exercises for women is the good old fashion push-up, the exercise that women love to hate.
 Don’t skip the push-up, they will help you get a killer set of pecs.
 If you can’t do a push-up on your toes, it’s totally fine to start on your knees.

 Now it’s time to get comfortable with the weight bench.
-Dumbbell or barbell bench presses are one of the best exercises for the chest.
+Dumbbell or barbell bench presses are one of the best exercises for the chest and should be included in every female chest workout.
 If you’re a total newbie to the bench press it’s best to ask an expert for assistance.
 Start with a barbell with no weights.
 A barbell itself usually weighs about 20 lbs.
 Once you have mastered the form, you can start to add weights.
 Dumbbell presses are a great alternative variation that works the secondary chest muscles as well.

 Chest flyes are one of the best chest exercises for women.
 It helps stretch and widen your pecs.
 Grab a set of dumbbells and lay down on an incline bench.
 Once you’re comfortable on the bench, you can do the chest fly on a balance ball.
 The balance ball adds an element of difficulty and works your core, too.

-A simple chest workout looks like the following:
+A simple female chest workout looks like the following:

 - Barbell bench press